Step 1. Log into my.harvard and search for the course in Course Search. It is possible to search by title, code, school or other identifying criteria.

 Step 3.
 Click Add to Crimson Cart.
 Many courses at other schools require a petition.
 Petitions can only be submitted if the HSPH student petitioning period is open AND the host school’s course petition period is open.
 To submit a petition, click Validate and then Submit Petition.
 A comment box may be prompted, giving the option to write the reasons for wanting to take the course.

-If the student is experiencing an error not related to enrollment dates being open, please take a screenshot and send it to the Registrar’s Office of the school that manages the course.
+If the student is experiencing an error not related to enrollment dates being open, please take a screenshot and send it to the host school Registrar’s Office and Registrar@hsph.harvard.edu.

 Please be aware that some schools have a multi-step petition process involving the instructor and the host school Registrar.
 The HSPH Registrar does not approve HSPH students’ cross-registration petitions.
 A pending petition will look like this: